-For the past several years, AMD has been an also-ran in the mobile-processor space.
+For the past several years, AMD has been an also-ran in the mobile-processor race.
 Though the company's APUs (AMD's name for CPUs) have powered many laptops, the chips have been limited to budget-minded, low-performance systems.
 However, with its new Ryzen Mobile chips, the company is finally taking the performance fight to Intel.
 AMD's quad-core Ryzen 5 and Ryzen 7 processors are designed to beat Intel's 8th Gen Core i5 and Core i7 CPUs while coming in at around the same price or possibly less.

 To see which processors reign supreme, we got ahold of two nearly identical HP Envy x360 2-in-1s — one with Ryzen 5 and one with Intel Core i5 — and put them through our own set of tests.
 Overall, the Ryzen Mobile-powered laptop impressed us by getting much-higher graphics scores than its competitor.
 We're talking about three to four times faster.